SamuelHenriqueDeMoraisVitrio/SerjaoBerranteiroServer/README.md

 ##### Calback:

-This parameter works the same way as in initserver.
+This parameter works the same way as in server.

 ```lua
 local srj = require("serjao_berranteiro/serjao_berranteiro")